Apple leads surge in global tech shares after Trump tariff relief

-Global technology stocks advanced on Thursday in a relief rally after the latest tariff salvo from U.S. President Donald Trump largely exempted industry heavyweights from his threat to impose 100 per cent levy on chips and semiconductors.
+Global technology stocks advanced on Thursday (Aug 7) in a relief rally after the latest tariff salvo from United States President Donald Trump largely exempted industry heavyweights from his threat to impose a 100 per cent levy on chips and semiconductors.

-Trump said the new tariff rate would apply to "all chips and semiconductors coming into the United States," but would not apply to companies that had made a commitment to manufacture in the U.S. or were in the process of doing so.
+Trump said the new tariff rate would apply to "all chips and semiconductors coming into the US", but would not apply to companies that had made a commitment to manufacture in the US or were in the process of doing so.

-Apple's stock rose 3.3 per cent in premarket trading after Trump's announcement on Wednesday that the company will invest an additional $100 billion in the U.S., a move that could help it sidestep potential tariffs on iPhones.
+Apple stock rose 2 per cent, clawing back most of its losses since the Liberation Day selloff back in April, after Trump's announcement on Wednesday that the company will invest an additional US$100 billion in the US, a move that could help it sidestep potential tariffs on iPhones.

-U.S.-listed chipmakers advanced broadly, with Advanced Micro Devices up 2.5 per cent, Intel gaining 2.1 per cent and Nvidia up 1.1 per cent.

-"A major uncertainty has been removed and investors can finally move on," UBS analysts said in a note.
+"From a high level, the 100 per cent headline number seems intimidating, but in practice we expect a much lower impact," BofA Global Research analysts led by Vivek Arya said in a note.

+Intel, however, fell 1.4 per cent after Trump called for the immediate resignation of Intel's new CEO, Lip-Bu Tan.

-European chipmakers also joined the rally, with ASML, ASMI and BE Semiconductor Industries climbing about 3 per cent each.
+European chipmakers also joined the rally, with ASML and ASMI up more than 3 per cent each.
+BE Semiconductor Industries climbed 4.7 per cent.

+JP Morgan analysts expect the proposed 100 per cent semiconductor tariff would not be stacked on top of the 15 per cent baseline tariff agreed between the European Union and the US last week.

+According to EU officials, the framework trade deal will have zero-for-zero tariffs on semiconductor-making equipment.

 "The market remains keen to buy TSMC on dips.
 Investors also believe they need to remain positioned in AI - with or without tariffs," UBS analysts said.